Kazim Hammad: Military career

 Hammad was commissioned in the General Duty Pilot GD (P) branch of the Pakistan Air Force.
 During his career, Kazim has commanded a fighter squadron, a flying wing, operational air base and a regional air command.

 He is a graduate of Combat Commanders' School, Royal Command and Staff College, United Kingdom and National Defence University, Islamabad.
 Air Marshal Kazim holds a master's degree in War Studies and Defence Management.
 He has also served as Pakistan's Air Attaché to India.
 He was promoted to the rank of Air vice-marshal in 2020.
 In the same year, he was appointed as Additional Secretary of the Defence Division.

-As per media reports, in 2023, Hammad was appointed as Senior vice president of Pakistan Squash Federation.
+As per media reports, in 2023, Hammad was appointed as President of the Pakistan Squash Federation.

 Subsequently, he was promoted to the rank of Air Marshal.
 The Air Marshal has flown a variety of training and fighter aircraft throughout his career in the PAF.
 He has been awarded Hilal-e-Imtiaz, Sitara-e-Imtiaz and Tamgha-e-Imtiaz by the President of Pakistan throughout his career for his meritorious service towards Government of Pakistan.

 Awards and decorations

-Kazim has been awarded various medals throughout his distinguished career, which includes Hilal-e-Imtiaz, Sitara-e-Imtiaz and Tamgha-e-Imtiaz.
+Kazim has been awarded various medals throughout his distinguished career, which includes Hilal-i-Imtiaz, Sitara-i-Imtiaz and Tamgha-e-Imtiaz.